As COP26 Ends We Celebrate Research on Renewable Energy and Net-Zero Carbon Economy by Qubit Founder Professor David B. Layzell

 November 12, 2021

-Professor David Layzell is a co-founder of Qubit Systems and a highly recognized scientist as reflected in him being presented the CD Nelson Award from the Canadian Society of Plant Biologists, the E.W.R.
+Professor David Layzell is a co-founder of Qubit Systems and a highly recognized scientist as reflected in his being presented the CD Nelson Award from the Canadian Society of Plant Biologists, the E.W.R.
 Steacie Fellowship from NSERC, and his election as a Fellow of the Royal Society of Canada.
 In the late 1990s, David set up BIOCAP Canada, a national research foundation to advance biological solutions to climate change, and in 2008 became Executive Director for the Institute for Sustainable Energy, Environment and Economy (ISEEE) at the University of Calgary.
 In 2013, he set up the Canadian Energy Systems Analysis Research (CESAR) initiative which led to the 2019 launch of the Transition Accelerator, a pan-Canadian, non-profit organization to speed the transition to net-zero emission energy systems.
 David is now the Energy Systems Architect for the Transition Accelerator where he leads efforts to deploy a hydrogen economy across Canada.
-Below, we provide links to a small selection of David’s extensive publications related to this energy transition. .
+Below, we provide links to a small selection of David’s extensive publications related to this energy transition.

 Towards net-zero emission cement and power production using Molten Carbonate Fuel Cells.
 Daya R.Nhuchhen, Song P. Sit, David B. Layzell.
 Applied Energy, Vol. 306, Parat B, Jan 2022, 118001https://doi.org/10.1016/j.apenergy.2021.118001

 Decarbonizing cement production is especially challenging since more than 50% of the emissions are not linked to fuel use, but from the process of converting limestone rock to the ‘clinker’ used to make cement.
 To mitigate both the process and energy emissions, an integrated low emission cement and power production (LECAPP) system was designed to incorporate an external reforming molten carbonate fuel cell.
-Natural gas or high-density polyethylene were used to make the hydrogen needed by the fuel cells to generate a concentrated stream of CO2 for sequestration, and a supply of low carbon electricity that could be exported to the grid.
-Compared to a traditional natural gas fired cement plant, the LECAPP system provides a 92% reduction in emissions associated with clinker production while generating grid electricity that has less than 10% of the carbon intensity of the local grid.
+Natural gas or high-density polyethylene was used to make the hydrogen needed by the fuel cells to generate a concentrated stream of CO2 for sequestration, and a supply of low carbon electricity that could be exported to the grid.
+Compared to a traditional natural gas-fired cement plant, the LECAPP system provides a 92% reduction in emissions associated with clinker production while generating grid electricity that has less than 10% of the carbon intensity of the local grid.
 The LECAPP system is an exciting advance towards net zero-emission energy systems.

 Early atmospheric detection of carbon dioxide from carbon capture and storage sites.
 Nasrin Mostafavi Pak, Ofelia Rempillo, Ann-lise Norman & david B. Layzell (2016) Journal of the Air & Waste Managment Association, Vol 66, Issue 8 https://doi.org/10.1080/10962247.2016.1176084